You are here

-The memorial’s marble steps are ideal for hunkering down with a picnic or just to catch your breath.
+The Jefferson Memorial’s marble steps are ideal for hunkering down with a picnic or just to catch your breath.
 Use a long-focus lens to look out over the cherry blossom-lined Tidal Basin and snap away.
 Otherwise, find plenty of nearby blossoms to frame a shot of the memorial’s iconic portico and dome.

 701 West Basin Drive SW

 The Martin Luther King, Jr. Memorial's nickname, the Stone of Hope, comes from a line in King’s “I Have a Dream” speech.
 Let pink and white blossoms dot the foreground of a photo featuring the prominent statue—the 30-foot structure is surrounded by 182 new cherry blossom trees planted for the opening in 2011.